-Prerequisite: Marketing I (CO-OP or OE) or Sports and Entertainment Marketing I (CO-OP or OE)
+Prerequisite: Marketing I or Marketing I/CO-OP; Sports and Entertainment Marketing I or Sports and Entertainment Marketing I/CO-OP

-MARKETING MANAGEMENT 8132 Grade 12 1 Credit
+MARKETING MANAGEMENT 8132

 High school seniors who plan to attend college with a concentration in marketing, business, or management and/or who have tentative plans to manage or own a business will benefit from this course.
 Students develop critical-thinking and decision-making skills through the application of marketing principles to (a) small and large businesses, (b) nonprofit organizations, (c) the professions, (d) service industries, and other institutions or associations that market products, services, ideas, or people.
 Academic knowledge and skills (mathematics, science, English, and history-social science) related to the content are a part of this course.
 Computer/technology applications supporting this course are studied.